-How to Get Married at the Capitol in Madison, Wisconsin
+How to Get Married at the Capitol in Madison, Wisconsin in 2026

-As an expert in documenting couples getting married at the Capitol in Madison, this guide will help you every step of the way.
+As an expert in documenting capitol elopements in Madison, Wisconsin, this guide will help you every step of the way.

-Step one: Choose a photographer (aka, ME!)
+Step one: Choose a photographer for your Capitol Elopement (aka, ME!)

-When I capture capitol elopements, I keep your requests at the top of mind.
+When I capture Capitol Elopements, I keep your requests at the top of mind.
 I will make sure to get all of the group photos you want with your guests.
 I won’t miss a candid moment during your ceremony.
 And, of course, we will create some classic Capitol portraits.

 Ready to make this official?
 Contact me today!

-Step two: Find an officiant
+Step two: Find an officiant for your Capitol Elopement in Madison, Wisconsin

 You can ask a friend to marry you and they can register to become ordained online at the Universal Life Church.
 The bonus of asking a friend to marry you is that they can tailor your ceremony to be more personal.